sjwines/hourofai/forest/forest5.md

 ```

 ## {Finale}
 👏 Your advisor is live and smart!
-Click Done to finish the mission or iterate on your tuning.
+Click Done to complete the mission or refine your tuning.

 ---

-On the next part, you can save your certificate and then move onto the final level, challenges!
+In the next part, you can save your certificate and then move on to the final level, challenges!

 ---